Linda Nosková

 Linda Nosková (/cs/; born 17 November 2004) is a Czech professional tennis player.
-She has a career-high singles ranking of No. 13 by the WTA, achieved on 27 October 2025 and a doubles ranking of No. 60, set on 19 August 2024.
-She won her first WTA Tour title at the 2024 Monterrey Open.
-Her best Grand Slam tournament performance is reaching the quarterfinals at the 2024 Australian Open by defeating world No. 1, Iga Świątek.
-She is currently the No. 1 female singles player from Czech Republic.
+She has a career-high singles ranking of No. 6 by the WTA, and a best doubles ranking of No. 36, both achieved on 24 August 2026.
+Nosková has won three career singles titles, including a major at the 2026 Wimbledon Championships.
+She has two doubles titles, including a WTA 1000 event.